 Guests must reserve a ticket online in advance, this includes their free admission on Thursdays from 5-7 PM.
 The museum only operates Thursday-Sunday, which suits your Palm Springs weekend perfectly.

 Dinner at LG’s Steakhouse

 Finish your weekend in Palm Springs with an extravagant night out at LG’s Steakhouse.
 LG’s is a premium steakhouse that was founded back in 1991.
-The Palm Springs steakhouse is one of three magnificent locations that opened up in 1997.
+The Palm Springs Steakhouse is one of three magnificent locations that opened up in 1997.

-Guests can expect the finest array of steaks, sides, salads, and you can’t forget the dessert!
+Guests can expect the finest array of steaks, sides, and salads, and you can’t forget the dessert!
 They pride themselves on their incredible USDA Prime Steak, which is trimmed by hand on-site.

 Tourists and visitors love this spot for special occasions and romantic evenings, so what better way to celebrate a successful Palm Springs weekend getaway?

 Visiting LG’s will definitely give you an excuse to dress up as well.
 Keep in mind the dress code is “smart casual,” but of course that means you break out your finest outfits for an amazing last night in Palm Springs.
 Cheers!

 If you have more than 3 days in Palm Springs or would like to swap out one of our other suggestions, feel free to add in any of these additional attractions to your Palm Springs weekend bucket list.
 Check out any of these options for ways to spend extra time in Palm Springs!

 Just 20 minutes away from Downtown Palm Springs are the famous Cabazon Outlet stores.
 You will not want to miss all the amazing deals on all your favorite